Skip to main content

 Semaglutide is a GLP-1 receptor agonist.
 It mimics the hormone GLP-1, which helps you feel fuller longer, slows digestion, and improves insulin sensitivity.

-How Tirzepatide Combines GLP-1 and GIP for Weight Loss Support
+How Tirzepatide Uses GLP-1 and GIP for Weight Loss Support

 Tirzepatide is a dual GIP and GLP-1 receptor agonist.
 This means it targets both GLP-1 and another hormone, GIP (glucose-dependent insulinotropic polypeptide), which may further enhance weight loss and blood sugar control compared to semaglutide.